-To find out the rates for your specific property, please use our rates calculator.
+Use our rates calculator to find out the rates for your specific property.
 You can also compare them with your previous year's rates.

 Under the Local Government Act, the 'benefit principle' is one factor that may be used when determining the most appropriate rating system.
 This means deciding which basis best reflects the services provided by the council.
 The council considers, and in many cases applies, targeted rates where beneficiaries are clearly defined.
 Uniform annual general charges (UAGC) are a tool that allow regional councils to apply a portion of the rate uniformly across ratepayers.

 - the benefit to the general community from activities

 - whether the direct beneficiaries from an activity can be accurately determined or identified

 - whether the size of the rateable property reflects the benefit received from these activities (for instance, if a rural property owner with a large land holding will gain greater benefits than an urban resident on a 600m² section)